symsoft/ecc-api-guide/prerequisites.md

 Manual process currently not part of the API.

-The ECC User will get a set of SIM cards.
+The API User will get a set of SIM cards.
 Each card is identified by a ICCID number usually printed on the physical card.